drianpauL/developers.getvero.com/_includes/authentication/base/article.md

 <p class="lang bash">Requests are authenticated using <a href='https://en.wikipedia.org/wiki/Basic_access_authentication'>HTTP Basic Auth</a>.
 Provide your Auth Token as token in an Authorization header.
 You do not need to provide a password.</p>

-<p class="lang ruby">To use your AUTH TOKEN, you need only set <span class='code'>Vero.auth_token</span> equal to the key.
-The Ruby library will automatically send this token in each request.</p>
+To use your AUTH TOKEN, you need only set `Vero.auth_token` equal to the key.
+The Ruby library will automatically send this token in each request.

 All API requests must be made over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 Calls made over plain HTTP will fail.
 You must authenticate for all requests.